cs4804-24c/a2-DataVis-5Ways/README.md

 d3 was a bit more of a struggle for me.
 I spent lining up all the grid lines and doing the math with the margins to make sure everything lined up together.
 I used `d3.scaleLiner` to set up the chart axis.
 For the dots I used circles which were adjusted based on the data and placed within reference to the linear scale axis.

+`index.html` needs to be hosted in some regard in order to be visible.

 ![d3](img/d3.png)

 # Matlab